-The platform was conceived as a new way of connecting users with experts to achieve fitness and healthy-living goals.
-WellCaster educates, instructs, and motivates, all within a framework designed to make a lasting impact.
+Fitness software was conceived as a new way of connecting users with experts to achieve fitness and healthy-living goals.
+Among other fitness and health products, WellCaster educates, instructs, and motivates, all within a framework designed to make a lasting impact.

 Our team developed an MVP of the project.
 While looking for the correct product vision to fit the market, we've developed different features that didn't make it to the final product but were still a lot of fun to do.
 For example, there were three versions of the WellCaster builder, registration wizard, and manual video encoding on our server before we moved to Amazon.